Niverka Marte: Career

 During the 2006 season, she played in La Romana with Aviación and with Mirador at Distrito Nacional Superior Championship, winning her team the league championship.

 Niverka played for her native country at the 2007 FIVB Girls' U18 Volleyball World Championship in Baja California, Mexico.
 There her team ended up in 8th place.

 In 2008, she participated at the NORCECA Women´s Junior Continental Championship U-20 as team captain, winning with her them the silver medal and individually, the "Best Setter" award.
 Shortly afterwards she claimed the gold medal at the 2008 Women's Pan-American Volleyball Cup in Mexico, with the senior national team.

-With the National Junior Team she won the silver medal with the at the 2009 Women's U20 Volleyball World Championship.
+With the National Junior Team she won the silver medal at the 2009 Women's U20 Volleyball World Championship.

 Playing beach volleyball (three) with Ana Yorkira Binet and Marianne Fersola, she won the gold medal at the 2010 Hato Mayor Beach Volleyball Tournament.

 As a setter, she helped the National Senior Team playing in Chiapas, Mexico, to win the 2010 Final Four Cup gold medal.

 Marte returned to Hato Mayor to win the gold medal in the annual Sport Festival in Beach Volleyball (three), this time playing along Altagracia Mambrú and Ana Yorkira Binet.

 In 2012, Marte played on Olympic Games, where Dominican Republic qualified to quarter-final.

 In September 2012, Marte won the gold medal at the first 2012 U23 Pan-American Cup, played in Callao, Peru.

 Marte was transferred to the Azerbaijani Club Igtisadchi Baku in early November.
 With this club, she claimed the silver medal of the 2012/13 Azerbaijani Super League.